tshirtman/kivy_service_osc/README.md

 The UI (front-end):
   - is defined in main.py
   - allows stopping/restarting the backend.
-  - displays the last received messages from the backend in a RecycleView
+  - sends the last received messages as a notification
-  - allow to sent a '/ping' message to the backend, which will trigger a new message.
+  - allow to sent a '/ping' message to the backend, which will trigger a new notification.

 Building:
-  - The package is built using CircleCI, you should be able to download the latest debug apk by clicking on the "Artifacts" tab on the latest build.
-  - This project is a template repository, so you can create your own project from it, and setup CircleCI to build your version of it.
   - You can also just run the `kivy/buildozer` docker image to build your project from any Linux computer.

   ```